IBM/ibmi-oss-docs/docs/yum/README.md

 [TOC]

-# RPM pile for IBM i 7.2+
+# RPM pile for IBM i 7.2+ (General Information)
 Much of the open source technology available in the 5733-OPS product is now available in RPM form!
 This allows for a more seamless experience for those needing to install, manage, or use open source technologies.
 You can use the "yum" package manager to see the entire list of what packages are available.

 **Some notable deliveries include:**

-- Node.js version 8 (need to invoke the nodever utility)
+- Node.js version 8
 - Python 3.6
 - The 'less' utility
 - Git